altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/modular-065b/ethernet/agx5e-ethernet-tse/ug-agx5e-ethernet-tse.md

 #### Triple Speed Ethernet IP

 The Triple Speed Ethernet IP includes both the 10/100/1000 Ethernet MAC and the 1000BASE-X SGMII 2xTBI PCS with embedded PMA connectivity toward an external SERDES/PHY component.

-For the Agilex 5 MDK-based implementation captured by the HAS, the external PHY is the Marvell 88E2110.
+The external PHY is the Marvell 88E2110.

 The MAC handles data flow between user applications and the external Ethernet PHY, exposes configuration and status registers, and requires TX_ENA and RX_ENA to be set last because MAC operation begins immediately once those bits are asserted.